JEThornley/COMM420/content/session5/demo7.md

 1. A dark market or a lit market?
 Why?
 1. In a market with speed bumps or without speed bumps?
 Why?

+<p>Q3: In your own words, explain why dark pools have been reported as a “haven for predatory high-frequency traders”. </p>

 </br></br>